-- Cognitive defusion – this means developing the ability to watch thoughts come and go, and then choosing which thoughts to act on, rather than getting ‘hooked’ by difficult or disruptive thoughts.
+- Defusion – this means developing the ability to watch thoughts come and go, and then choosing which thoughts to act on, rather than getting ‘hooked’ by difficult or disruptive thoughts.
 It is not about changing thoughts, but changing one’s relationship to them.

-- Values-based action – psychological flexibility is ultimately about focusing attention on what it is we really want to achieve.
+- Taking values-based action – psychological flexibility is ultimately about focusing attention on what it is we really want from life.
 Increasing awareness of an individual’s values helps build motivation and enables people to take positive and sustained action, even when doing so is challenging.

 In a nutshell, psychological flexibility enables people to focus and engage fully in what they are doing rather than getting pushed around by their thoughts and feelings and commit to doing what works more often.

 Sports psychologists emphasise the role of the ‘right mindset’ to athletes, telling them to clear their mind, be calm and confident, and to remember their successes.
 But the reality is that performers are just as filled with doubt, worry and negativity, as the rest of us, even at the elite level.
 Focusing on getting rid of those thoughts can:

 - Be counterproductive – if the athlete tries to get rid of negative thoughts, research shows that thoughts can become more influential, not less, leading to even greater entanglement .

 - Detract focus from the present moment –if the athlete starts saying ‘It’s OK, I’m a good kicker, take a deep breath, relax’, then they are not actually focusing on the kick, but on their thoughts.